top of page

 In Person Spaces

-Monthly Neurodivergent Discovery Spaces
+Neurodivergent Discovery Spaces

 A safe(r) space to ask questions, unlearn old messages, and explore neurodivergent identity without needing to “prove” anything.